 7.6.3.
 Contract Extensions and Bridge Contracts

 All contract extensions must occur in writing and require the supplier’s consent.
-SPDClosed’s prior consent to the contract extension may also be required depending on the type of extension as further described in Table 7.6:
+SPD’s prior consent to the contract extension may also be required depending on the type of extension as further described in Table 7.6:

 Table 7.6